Pumpkin cake to celebrate 10 years of Labna

 - 4 large eggs

-- 1 15 ounce canned pumpkin puree or 2 cups homemade
+- 1 15-ounce can of pumpkin puree or 2 cups homemade mashed pumpkin

 - 1 teaspoon vanilla extract